RevenueFlows AI

 What is a good AOV to aim for?

 There is no universal number.
 The right target is a 40 to 80 percent lift over your current baseline.
-For most D2C brands under $200 AOV, adding $30 to $60 is very achievable with the 3-layer stack.
+For most D2C brands under $200 average order value, adding $30 to $60 is very achievable with the 3-layer stack.

 Will adding upsells hurt my conversion rate?